PMEC-OSU/FOSTWIN/docs/index.md

 - the `.mat` file containing the results of running you controller on the digital twin (via the web-based interface)
 - the `.slx` file for your controller

-Details concerning the submission process will be updated here closer to the competition close.